Inspire Adventure With Quality Literature Book List & FREE Book Report Bundle!

 Little Lord Fauntleroy, by Frances Hodgson Burnett.
 This lesser-known work ( 4.5 starts) by the author of The Secret Garden, is sure to be enjoyed with its rich characters and beautiful illustrations.

-Now, bring it full circle, and make sure to grab your FREE Book Report Bundle.
+Now, bring it full circle, and grab your FREE Book Report Bundle.

 While many of these books are for teens & tweens, you may find that these easy to understand and follow book reports are perfect for teaching who draw out basic themes, and ideas in books.
 They are perfect for written book reports, but can even be used as simple discussion guides.